singaltanmay/cineast-wiki/Objects-Glossary.md

 * `messageType` is always [`PING`](Message-Type-Glossary#ping).

 ## PingStatus
-An enum which specifies the all the ping status of the server.
+An enum that specifies all the ping status of the server.

 ```
 PingStatus : Enum